sta/websocket-sharp/README.md

 The `WebSocketService.Sessions` (its type is `WebSocketSharp.Server.WebSocketSessionManager`) property provides some functions for the sessions to the WebSocket service.

-The `WebSocketService.Sessions.Broadcast` method sends a data to all client of the WebSocket service.
+The `WebSocketService.Sessions.Broadcast` method sends a data to all clients of the WebSocket service.

 #### Step 3 ####